 . . . incorporated into a well designed shingle roof system.

-Shingle roofs dominate the roofing industry nationally but here in the Miami, Fl. area they are not an ideal system.
+Shingle roofs dominate nationally but in Miami are not ideal.
 They simply can not stand the summer heat, more specifically solar radiation.
 That is unless they include some specific features – a well designed ventilation system, light colored shingles for reflectivity and dimensional shingles for durability and wind resistance.
-A good ventilation system will lower temperatures in the attic and prevent the shingles from “cooking” as well as keep the building’s interior, lowers electric bills and reduces the load on the AC system.
+A good ventilation system will lower temperatures in the attic.
+This helps prevent the roof shingles from “cooking”, cools the building’s interior, lowers electric bills and reduces the load on the AC system.

 Shingle Roofs Can Be Efficient and Durable

-For shingle roofs, all roofs for that matter, I always recommend white shingles as they are most reflective.
-Therefore most energy efficient and durable.
-Darker shingles absorb the sun’s rays which speeds up the aging process of the shingle and heats up the inside of the structure.
-For design purposes, white shingles are also versatile given that white is a neutral color.
+For shingle roofs, all roofs for that matter, white or light colors are recommended.
+They are more reflective and, therefore, most energy efficient and durable.
+Darker shingles absorb the sun’s rays which speeds up the aging process and heats up the inside of the structure.
+For design purposes, white roof shingles are also versatile given that white is a neutral color.
 They match almost any home’s color scheme.

-As mentioned, shingle roofs must also be sufficiently ventilated to be practical and durable.
-An effective ventilation system must first include an intake feature at the eaves.
-Given that hot air rises, it should also have an exhaust mechanism near the peak.
+As mentioned, the roof must be have sufficient ventilation to be practical and durable.
+An effective ventilation system must first include an intake feature at the eaves – soffit vents.
+Given hot air rises, it should also have an exhaust mechanism near the peak.
 This can include turbine ventilators, power ventilators, ridge vents or gable vents.
-A correct system should never feature more than one of these with the exception of gable vents which can include an exhaust fan on one gable.
+The system shouldn’t feature more than one of these exhaust methods.